Type of Dive: Reef / Bolders

 Fish Rock Dive Centre usually uses the centre of the natural bay formed by the two rocks to begin this dive allowing divers to explore the bay up to the rocks and out to the reef edge.
 Close into the rocks you will see in around 6-8 metres small crevices and larger boulders which get smaller in size as you swim away from the rocks towards the reef edge on the sand (14-16 metres).
 A large part of the reef here is made up of large plate coral – Black Rocks is the southern most point at which you will see plate coral growing in such abundance.

 A particular highlight at this dive site are the amazing egg cowries that live on the coral and rocks – look out for a bright white shell partially or almost completely covered by the black mantle – the small white dots on the mantle are reminiscent of diamonds on black velvet!
 Another top spot are the resident loggerhead and green turtles that may join you on your dive – particularly look out for the large three flipperred loggerhead who is resident close into the rock.
-Plus if you have the time on your dive do check the sand edge of the reef – very, very large black stingrays (also known as bullrays) are seen here at times.

 This dive is a popular alternative to the dive sites at Fish Rock and is suitable for all levels of diver.
 The bay is also a pleasant place to spend the surface interval and have a hot drink and snack!